Michael Phelps

 Both Michael and Debbie Phelps are staunch advocates for parents, children and adults who are challenged with ADHD.
 Michael serves as a living symbol of what you can achieve with hard work and persistence.
 In an interview, Michael commented, “Your mind is the strongest medicine you can have…You can overcome anything if you think you can and you want to.”

 Debbie has become a spokesperson for ADHD.
 She advises parents who have a child with ADHD to seek assistance and offer unconditional support.
 There’s no telling how far your child can go – maybe even all the way to Olympic gold.
-Here is Michael Phelps facts and his learning disability
+Here are fascinating facts about Michael Phelps.

 1. Born June 30, 1985 in Baltimore, Maryland